3.7 cm SockelFlak L/14.5: History

 The SockelFlak started life as defensive armament for Zeppelin airships against fighter attack.
 However, once defenders discovered that airships filled with hydrogen were vulnerable to machine guns firing tracer ammunition Zeppelin losses mounted and the Germans switched to less vulnerable bomber aircraft.
 This meant that the SockelFlak needed to find a new role.

 As the threat posed by ground attack aircraft increased the need for specialized anti-aircraft guns also increased.
 At first, all of the combatants employed heavy machine guns and light field guns on improvised anti-aircraft mounts to combat reconnaissance and ground attack aircraft.
 Heavy machine guns were often placed on improvised pedestal mounts while light field guns were typically propped up on earthen embankments or scaffolds to point the muzzle pointed skyward.
 A heavy machine gun was capable of shooting down an attacking aircraft but the amount of time on target was brief and the probability of scoring a killing blow with rifle caliber rounds wasn't that great.
-While a medium caliber anti-aircraft gun 75-88 mm was capable of destroying an attacking aircraft with one shot but its slow rate of fire combined with its slow elevation and traverse limited its usefulness against small fast moving targets at short range.
+While a medium caliber anti-aircraft gun 75-88 mm was capable of destroying an attacking aircraft with one shot, its slow rate of fire combined with its slow elevation and traverse limited its usefulness against small fast moving targets at short range.
 Instead, the niche for medium caliber anti-aircraft guns was as a barrage weapon firing timed explosives at distant targets.
 What was needed was a fast firing, mobile, and easy to wield weapon which could fire a small explosive round to destroy an attacking aircraft with a few well-placed shots.
 It was under these conditions that the SockelFlak was redesigned to fulfill the light anti-aircraft role.